CSC207-UofT/course-project-sports-agents/phase0/progress_report.md

 #### Brief summary of the skeleton program
 Our skeleton program can add a member to their fantasy league.
 The user can also create matches, on which the members can bet and attempt to guess the outcome of the match.
-Finally, our skeleton program can retrieve the statistics and the data on a player and a team based on the name, which is passed as an argument in the CLI.
+Finally, our skeleton program can retrieve the statistics and the data on a Player and a team based on the name, which is passed as an argument in the CLI.

 ####Open questions:
-How should we implement data retrieval for the team/player statistics?
+How should we implement data retrieval for the team/Player statistics?
 Should the data be already stored in the app, or retrieved from a file or retrieved online using an API?
 Would it be possible for us to submit a .csv file with our program?
 Are there any particular restrictions about API usage for the assignment?